astrynzha/virtiofs_unikraft/README.md

 <img src="https://user-images.githubusercontent.com/48807494/214696865-b30e1ba9-ae38-4c66-a57b-5735642121f3.svg" width="1000">
 <br>

-For reads and writes the 'buffer sizes' on the X axis is the amount of data we have given to each POSIX `read` or `write` request.
+For reads and writes the 'buffer sizes' on the X axis is the amount of data we gave to each POSIX `read` or `write` request.
 The less data we give to each request, the larger the overall number of reqeusts.
 This drives down the performance because each request entails an expensive guest-host context switch.

 Write:
 <br>